jotaleno/dotfiles/README.md

 # Instructions

+Make sure to have Python and Ansible installed.

+Edit the ansible/hosts.yml file to point to the correct dotfiles Repository local path and host user name.

-Run the main.yml ansible playbook to configure linux (need python and ansible instaled).
+Run the main.yml ansible playbook to configure linux.

 ```console
 leno@host:~$ git clone git@github.com:jotaleno/dotfiles.git